MAIF/thoth/thoth-documentation/src/main/paradox/non-blocking/banking-real-life-non-blocking.md

-# Postgres Kafka event sourcing
+# Postgres Kafka, non blocking event sourcing

-This example is based on [bank example](), we'll replace our InMemoryEventStore by a real Event store using Postgres and Kafka.
+This example is based on @ref:[bank example](../banking.md), we'll replace our InMemoryEventStore by a reactive Event store using Postgres and Kafka.

-First we need to import `thoth-jooq` module.
-This module contains an implementation of thoth for Postgres using Jooq.
+First we need to import `thoth-jooq-async` module.
+This module contains an implementation of thoth for Postgres using Jooq with the [vertx postgresql client](https://github.com/eclipse-vertx/vertx-sql-client).

 ## SQL